United States Flag Code

 Separately, Congress passed the Flag Protection Act of 1968 (amended in 1989), a since struck-down criminal statute, which prohibited mutilating, defacing, defiling or burning the flag.
 Although it remains part of codified federal law, it is not enforceable due to the Supreme Court of the United States finding it unconstitutional in United States v.
 Eichman.

 Additionally, the public law which includes the Flag Code (Pub.
 L. 105–225, largely codified in Title 36 of the U.S. Code), addresses conduct when the U.S. National Anthem is being played while the flag is present.
 That law suggests civilians in attendance should face the flag "at attention" (standing upright) with their hand over their heart.

 Definition of a United States flag

+For a definition of the flag for the purposes of the Flag Code, the code refers to and § 2 and Executive Order 10834.

-The U.S. flag is defined by and § 2, executive order and official government standards: The flag of the United States shall be thirteen horizontal stripes, alternate red and white; and the union of the flag shall be forty-eight stars, white in a blue field.
+The flag of the United States shall be thirteen horizontal stripes, alternate red and white; and the union of the flag shall be forty-eight stars, white in a blue field.